WordPress wp-config.php overview

 define('WP_DEBUG', false);

-Adding extra defines
+Adding custom defines

 /* That's all, stop editing!
 Happy blogging. */